 When using Amazon Seller Central, you are considered a marketplace or third-party seller.

 When selling via Amazon Seller Central, you can choose between Amazon FBA (Fulfilment by Amazon) and FBM (Fulfilment by Merchant).
-As a FBM Seller, you are responsible for the whole service, including the listing, the pricing, the selling process, shipping, the customer support and returns.
+As a FBM seller, you are responsible for the whole service, including the creating the listing, the pricing, the selling process, shipping, the customer support and returns.
 When using Amazon FBA, Amazon will handle some of those tasks for you.

 Amazon Vendor Central on the other hand is directed mostly at manufacturers and distributors.

 If you are using Amazon Vendor Central, you are called a first-party seller.

 Kind of like a supplier, you are selling your products in bulk to Amazon and Amazon re-sells them to the end customers.

 Becoming a Vendor is not as easy as becoming a seller – To register, you need to be invited to the Vendor program by Amazon.

 What Is the Difference Between Amazon Seller Central and Vendor Central?

 The biggest difference between both platforms is who actually sells the products.

 With Seller Central, you are selling directly to Amazon’s customers.